LBNL-ETA/Adapter/README.md

 The `Adapter` also provides an option to only establish a `db` connection to certain tables that are for example large and the user would rather query them instead of having them be loaded as a `Pandas DataFrame`.
-An example of how to provide such information through the input file is provided in this example input file [`adapter/tests/inputs_from_files_vTest.csv`](https://bitbucket.org/eetd-ees/adapter/src/master/adapter/tests/inputs_from_files_vTest.csv).
+An example of how to provide such information through the input file is provided in this example input file [`adapter/tests/inputs_from_files_vTest.csv`](https://github.com/LBNL-ETA/Adapter/blob/master/adapter/tests/inputs_from_files_vTest.csv).

-To learn more about how to user the `adapter` software it may be useful to read the [Use cases provided in the Functional Requirements](https://bitbucket.org/eetd-ees/adapter/wiki/Functional%20Requirements).

 Those with LBNL VPN access can also use [`API documentation`](https://atcd.lbl.gov/source/adapter.html) to explore the functionality of the modules.

 ## Testing

-As already mentioned in the Usage section, the example input files are [provided in the `test` folder](https://bitbucket.org/eetd-ees/adapter/src/master/adapter/tests/).
+As already mentioned in the Usage section, the example input files are [provided in the `test` folder](https://github.com/LBNL-ETA/Adapter/blob/master/adapter/tests/).

 To run tests it is recommended to use the [`unittest` framework](https://docs.python.org/3/library/unittest.html).
 All test modules have names that start with `test_`.